phdru/m_librarian/docs/command_line.rst

     -s, --series series    Search by series
-    -a, --archive archive  Search by archive (zip file) -f, --file file        Search by file name (without extension)
+    -a, --archive archive  Search by archive (zip file) -f, --file file        Search by file name (without extension) -d, --details          Output more details about books;
+                           repeat for even more details

+By default the program prints only titles of the found book.
+With one option `-d` it also prints the list of authors.

 Extension search
 ^^^^^^^^^^^^^^^^